GreatGameDota/twitch-embed-injector/README.md

 - Havn't tested this on Firefox or on an Incognito Chrome browser

+- Version 1.0.1 fixed a bug where the script would inject into the Twitch clip player

 This works as of 11/19/2020 on Windows 10 with Chrome browser bypassing both preroll and midroll ads.